Security

 AUTHMAPROLEAUDIT

 User-to-client mapping enforced through user_client_map.
 Role-based view restrictions.
+MFA enforced on all Portal accounts.
 SSO available on request.
 Named-user audit log exportable at any time.
 Sessions expire on a configurable schedule; a named user can be revoked in minutes, not days.

 Layer 02 Application Service